robots4life/luscious-lucia/README.md

 <a href="https://kit.svelte.dev/docs/form-actions#anatomy-of-an-action-validation-errors" target="_blank">https://kit.svelte.dev/docs/form-actions#anatomy-of-an-action-validation-errors</a>

-If the request couldn't be processed because of invalid data, you can return validation errors — along with the previously submitted form values - back to the user so that they can try again.
+If the request couldn't be processed because of invalid data, you can return validation errors - along with the previously submitted form values - back to the user so that they can try again.

-The fail function lets you return an HTTP status code (typically `400` or `422`, in the case of validation errors) along with the data.
+The `fail` function lets you return an HTTP status code (typically `400` or `422`, in the case of validation errors) along with the data.

+What are the differences between throwing an error and returning `fail` in SvelteKit?
 <a href="https://stackoverflow.com/a/76038549" target="_blank">https://stackoverflow.com/a/76038549</a>

-Instead of just throwing the error you can redirect the user to another page.
+Instead of throwing the error you can redirect the user to another page if none of the error conditions you are checking for apply.

 <a href="https://kit.svelte.dev/docs/load#redirects" target="_blank">https://kit.svelte.dev/docs/load#redirects</a>

+For checking for all possible errors listed in the Prisma reference read this info.
+<a href="https://github.com/prisma/prisma/issues/9082" target="_blank">https://github.com/prisma/prisma/issues/9082</a>

 ```ts
 try {